 Taxation for other jurisdictions is calculated at the rates prevailing in each jurisdiction.

-The effective tax rate is higher than the UK tax rate, which primarily reflects impact of the Group's share schemes (refer to Note 6 and Alternative Performance Measures in the financial review).
+The effective tax rate is higher than the UK tax rate, which primarily reflects the impact of the Group's share schemes (refer to Note 6 and Alternative Performance Measures on page 174).

 (c) Deferred tax: